 Once purchased the restoration was delayed by the outbreak of the First World War, and Sulgrave Manor finally opened to the public on 21 June 1921.
 In the same year, Sulgrave Manor Board (now Sulgrave Manor Trust) was established to preserve Sulgrave Manor for the public benefit and promote its historic and symbolic role in Anglo-American relations.

-We are delighted to announce the the garden will be open Sunday to Thursday and the Manor will be open on Sundays and Wednesdays subject to government guidelines.
+We are delighted to announce the garden will be open Sunday to Thursday and the Manor will be open on Sundays, Wednesdays and Thursdays until the end of September.

 From October the manor and garden will be open on Sundays and Wednesdays until the end of the season on the 31st October.